LykkeCity/Lykke.Bil2.Templates/Lykke.Bil2.Bcn.SignService/README.md

 # Bcn integration sign service

-This component of blockchain integration is intended for generation deposit addresses for new users and signing transactions.
+This component of blockchain integration is intended for generation of deposit addresses for new users and signing transactions.